openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/range-radius.png" width="400" height="350"/>

-You will observe differences in the Vehicle Range and Range Radius values.
+ will observe differences in the Vehicle Range and Range Radius values.
 While Range is indicating the possible distance to be driven on roads the range radius indicates the reachable range on the Map.

 The right picture shows the distance between Kassel and Frankfurt in Germany.
 While the Air-line Distance is ~145 Kilometer the Route Distance is ~192 Kilometer.
 So Range value is the normal remaining range.
 See the Section [OpenStreetMap](#openstreetMap-widget) how the Range Radius is used to indicate the reachable Range on Map.
-Please note this is just an indicator and the effective range, especially for Electric Vehicles, depends on many factors like driving style and electric consumers
+Please note this is just an indicator and the effective range, especially for Electric Vehicles, depends on many factors like driving style and electric consumers.

 ### Last Status Update Timestamp

-There's a timestamp showing the last update of your Vehicle.
+A timestamp is showing the last Vehicle Status update.
 If this isn't shown correctly please check the date settings.
-In case of Raspberry Pi execute _raspi-config_, select _Localization Options_, the _Change Time Zone_
-Select your _Geaographical Area_ and afterwards the correct City.
+In case of Raspberry Pi execute *raspi-config*, select *Localization Options*, the *Change Time Zone* Select r *Geaographical Area* and afterwards the correct City.
-One restart of openHAB service with _systemctl restart openhab2_ is necessary in order to see the corrected Time Settings.
+One restart of openHAB service with *systemctl restart openhab2* is necessary in order to see the corrected Time Settings.

 Correct TimeZone is crucial for handling all Time information in openHAB and it's discussed many times in the Forum.
 See [similar discussion in the openHAB Forum](https://community.openhab.org/t/solved-wrong-local-time-how-to-change/90938) which deals with the same problem.

 ### TroubleShooting

-As stated at the beginning: BMW has a high range of Vehicles supported by BMWs ConnectedDrive.
+BMW has a high range of Vehicles supported by BMWs ConnectedDrive.
-In case of any issues you face with this Binding please help to resolve it!
+In case of any issues with this Binding please help to resolve it!
 Please perform the following Steps:

-* Can you login *[Here](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html)* with your Credentials? _Please note this isn't the BMW Customer Portal - it's the ConnectedDrive Portal_
+* Can you login [into ConnectedDrive](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) with your Credentials? _Please note this isn't the BMW Customer Portal - it's the ConnectedDrive Portal_
-* Is your Vehicle listed in your Account? _There's a one-to-one dependency from User to Vehicle_
+* Is the Vehicle listed in your Account? _There's a one-to-one dependency from User to Vehicle_

 If the access to the Portal and listing of the Vehicle is checked some debug data is needed in order to identify the issue.
 The [Example Sitemap](#Sitemap) contains the necessary items to generate Debug Data.